 - Start with 1 to 1 ¼ inch thick choice or prime ribeye steaks—10-12 oz. each.
 One of the most important steps is resting the steaks at room temperature for 30 minutes.
 This raises the meat's temperature, making achieving the desired internal temperature much easier.

 - While the steaks are resting, clean and oil the grill grates.
-Then get your grill temperature about 450°-500° about medium-high on most grills.
+Then get your grill temperature to about 450°-500°, about medium-high on most grills.

 - Trim any edge fat that is easy to trim to prevent flare-ups.

 - Give the steaks the seasoning of your choice—do it just before grilling.
-A nice sprinkle of Kosher salt and pepper will do, but we use our homemade 7:2:2 seasoning that also has garlic powder.
+A nice sprinkle of Kosher salt and pepper will do, but we use our homemade 7:2:2 seasoning with garlic powder.
+Montreal seasoning is another good choice.

 - Place the steaks on the grill.
 Close the lid.
 Cook on the first side for 5 minutes.
 Rotate half the way through if you want these nice crossed grill marks.
 Flip and cook until you reach the correct internal temperature for your taste.
 It takes 9-10 minutes total to get 130°-135° internal temperature.